jspare-projects/vertx-jspare/README.md

 ## License

-All JSpare projects are Open Source software released under the Apache 2.0 license.
+All Jspare projects are Open Source software released under the Apache 2.0 license.